AutoWDS/Instant-Data-Scraper/README.md

 # Instant Data Scraper
 ## Chrome Extension

-## Bugs
-- The original extension is working fine, but suddenly this (unpacked) extension stopped working!!
-    - Error message (in JS Console) : `Unchecked runtime.lastError: Could not establish connection.
-Receiving end does not exist.`

 ### Feature Request by Anil Sir
 Add CSV Column Mapping:
     - **Why:** The default CSV generated has random column headings based on source HTML.